The E-Myth Revisited: Why Most Small Businesses Don’t Work and What to Do About It by Michael E. Gerber is a small business book published in 1995.

 The Entrepreneur, The Manager, and The Technician

-Business owners are 3 people in 1 —- the Entrepreneur, Manager, and Technician
+- Business owners have 3 Roles: Entrepreneur, Manager, Technician

 - Entrepreneur